Senidah

-Senidah has received seven nominations at the Music Awards Ceremony (MAC), winning three awards, including the Golden MAC for Authenticity award in 2020.
+Senidah has received seven nominations at the regional Music Awards Ceremony (MAC) and has won three awards, including the Golden MAC for Authenticity in 2020.

 Early life

-Senidah's singing talent was discovered by her sister, who would record her singing and post it on the internet.
-Senidah and her sister lost their father in a traffic accident when Senidah was a child, while their mother died when Senidah was 27.
-The traffic accident, which left Senidah unharmed but killed her father, heavily injured her mother and put her sister into a temporary coma, inspired a lyric in Senidah's 2018 single "Nisi bio tu," since "Svi su zaspali, a ja gledala" was the first thing Senidah said following the accident.
-In her youth, Senidah also worked for a while in a bank where her mother used to work.
+Senida Hajdarpašić was born 9 April, 1985 in Ljubljana, SR Slovenia, SFR Yugoslavia.
+Her parents were Bosniaks from Bihor near Bijelo Polje, Montenegro.
+Growing up, she spent summers in Montenegro visiting family.
+Regarding her identity, Senidah has stated that she was "born in Yugoslavia and will forever remain a Yugoslav".

+Senidah grew up listening to popular American artists such as Guns N' Roses, Backstreet Boys, Michael Jackson, and 2Pac, as well as traditional Bosnian sevdalinkas.
+She has one older sister.
+When Senidah was four years old, her family was involved in a car accident that claimed her father's life; as a result, her mother became a widow in her twenties.
+Senidah's talent was discovered by her sister, who would record her singing and post it on the internet.
+While she was beginning to pursue music professionally, Senidah worked at a bank; she revealed that she would sleep for two hours a night between her job, the studio, and performing.
+When she was 27 years old, her mother died following an undisclosed illness.

 Career

-Early beginnings
+Early beginnings and Muff

-In February 2011, Senidah released her debut R&B-influenced single "Pustinjom," but soon after joined electro soul-pop band Muff as the lead singer.
-Their first single "Naj sije v očeh" was awarded the song of the year in Slovenia.
-In March 2014, Muff took part in the preselection contest for Slovenia's representative at the Eurovision Song Contest 2014 with "Let Me Be (Myself)," finishing as the runner-up to Tinkara Kovač with her song "Round and Round."
-Their debut eponymous album, released in November, was then declared the album of the year.
+In February 2011, Senidah released her debut solo single "Pustinjom", featuring Slovenian rapper Zlatko.
+Soon after, she joined electro soul-pop band Muff as the lead vocalist.
+Their first single "Ti daješ" was released in July 2011.

+In March 2014, Muff took part in the preselection contest to represent Slovenia at the Eurovision Song Contest 2014 with the entry "Let Me Be (Myself)".
+They finished in second place; Tinkara Kovač won with the song "Round and Round."
+Muff's eponymous album was released in November 2014.
+Their EP Unity was released in April 2018.

-2018–2019: Breakthrough, "Slađana," and Bez Tebe
+2018–2019: Breakthrough, "Slađana", and Bez tebe

-In March 2018, Senidah released her solo trap single "Slađana" in Serbian, produced by Cazzafura.
-After the song had already gained popularity on YouTube, the Belgrade-based hip-hop label Bassivity Digital offered to re-upload the music video to their official channel, which Senidah accepted.
-Soon, "Slađana" went viral and has accumulated more than 65 million views.
-(Note: As of 26 March 2024) Senidah successfully continued collaborating with Bassivity, through which she released her following single "Belo" in June.
-She was also featured on "4 strane sveta" by Coby as part of the soundtrack to Serbian film South Wind.
-At the last day of the year she released two more singles, titled "Bez tebe" and "Nisi bio tu."
+In March 2018, Senidah released her solo trap single "Slađana" in Serbian.
+After the song gained some traction on YouTube, the Belgrade-based label Bassivity Digital offered to re-upload the music video to their official channel.
+Soon, "Slađana" went viral and has accumulated over 70 million views as of September 2026.
+Senidah continued collaborating with Bassivity Digital, releasing her next single "Belo" in June 2018.
+She was also featured on the track "4 strane sveta" by Coby, the founder of Bassivity, as part of the soundtrack to Serbian film South Wind.
+In December 2018, Senidah released two more singles, "Bez tebe" and "Nisi bio tu", the latter of which recounts a loss of faith following the car accident which took her father's life.

-In January the following year, Senidah won the Hip-Hop/Rap Song of the Year Award with "Slađana" at the 2019 Music Awards Ceremony.
-In March, she released a single in English, titled "Ride," under Universal Serbia, which had been recorded a couple of years prior.
-Her debut album, Bez Tebe, was eventually released on 25 March, entirely in Serbian.
+In January 2019, Senidah won the Hip-Hop/Rap Song of the Year Award with "Slađana" at the 2019 Music Awards Ceremony.
+In March, she released the English-language single "Ride" under Universal Serbia, which had been recorded a couple of years prior.
+Her debut solo album, Bez tebe, was released in March 2019, entirely in Serbian.